What's Your Calling?

 Vocations are encouraged in order to share the story and joy of the diaconate, which finds its meaning in a life of sacramental service through the Holy Orders.
 The permanent diaconate is necessary for the work of our Catholic Church to continue.
 In the earliest stages of discernment, we realize that some men are considering the Diaconate as a ministry, but might not be ready to discuss or get unwanted attention.
 That's ok.
 The Holy Spirit will guide you in your call to God’s service.

-If you feel the Holy Spirit is calling you to the Diaconate, feel free to contact the Coordinator of Vocations.
+If you feel the Holy Spirit is calling you to the Diaconate, feel free to contact Deacon John DiTaranto, Director of the Diaconate at: firstname.lastname@example.org.
 If you know a deacon, feel free to contact him to discuss your questions.

 Ministry Of The Deacon